NateTuck00/Arduino/README.md

 UNO: This project runs on a 25 ms clock.
 The uno has an LCD, SD reader, and external protoshield for CAPs, resistors, and needed ICs.

 LEONARDO: This project runs on a 25 ms clock due mainly to i2c time with the LCD screen.
-Without the screen a 10 ms interrupt is easily achievable.
-With overclocking the screen or i2c protocol this is also achievable.
-Writing one's own library like the https://github.com/bitbank2/BitBang_I2C library is obviously possible as well for even more speed optimization.
+Without the screen a 10 ms interrupt is easily achievable, but good temperature control is easily possible without it.
+Overclocking the screen or i2c protocol also allows 10 ms. Writing one's own library like the https://github.com/bitbank2/BitBang_I2C library is obviously possible as well for even more speed optimization if one was using a very strong heater core in a small space with need for fast control.

 ZERO: I used an arduino Zero with Pi-Hole to reroute my DNS in my house and block all ads across our entire wifi network